Key Takeaways

 A common question among medical aspirants is “Where do I begin?”
 It’s always good to have a clear understanding of the preliminary and advanced courses in medicine.
 The most popular programs worldwide can be divided into two broad sections.

-A Bachelor of Medicine and Bachelor of Surgery (MBBS)
+What Is a Bachelor of Medicine and Bachelor of Surgery (MBBS)

 MBBS is the first undergraduate degree in medicine you can obtain.
 The duration of this program may differ depending on the country, but it usually takes about four and a half years to complete.